romanlaughs/romanlaughs/README.md

 - 👋 Hi, I’m @romanlaughs
 - 👀 I’m interested in Javascript, Comedy, Movies and Parenting Advice!
-- 🌱 I’m currently learning Server Side concepts and React/Redux
-- 💞️ I’m looking to collaborate on something when I'm a bit more educated.
+- 💞️ I’m looking to collaborate on something!
 - 📫 How to reach me?
 Email is best, Romanlaughs@gmail.com

 <!---